beginning of content

 Pregnancy can be an emotional time.
 You might feel excited and elated one moment and stressed and unsure the next.
 This is completely normal.
 As your body goes through physical changes, it's common for your mood to go up and down.

-However, if your low moods or negative thoughts persist and interrupt your daily life, you may be developing antenatal depression.
+But if your low moods or negative thoughts persist and interrupt your daily life, you may be developing depression.
+Up to 1 in 10 people have depression during pregnancy.

 You might hear the terms antenatal, postnatal and perinatal depression and wonder what the difference is between them: